-The Group incurred a loss for the year to 31 December 2022 of $\pounds 3,986,982$ (31 December 2021: $\pounds 5,108,310$ loss).
+The Group incurred a loss for the year to 31 December 2023 of $\pounds 6,696,493$ (31 December 2022: $\pounds 3,986,982$ loss).

-In the year to 31 December 2022 the loss mainly arose from operational expenses pursuing the Group's objectives listed above as well as salaries, consulting and professional fees, and general administration expenses.
-These expenses have been met from the proceeds of the issue of convertible loans and equity placings in 2021 and prior years.
+In the year to 31 December 2023 the loss mainly arose from operational expenses pursuing the Group's objectives listed above as well as salaries, consulting and professional fees, and general administration expenses.
+These expenses have been met from the proceeds of equity placings that were undertaken during the period.